joshfrench/rakismet/README.md

     config.rakismet.key = 'your wordpress key'
     config.rakismet.url = 'http://yourdomain.com/'

 If you wish to use another Akismet-compatible API provider such as TypePad's antispam service, you'll also need to set `config.rakismet.host` to your service provider's endpoint.

+If you want to use a proxy to access akismet (i.e your application is behind a firewall), set the proxy_host and proxy_port option.

+    config.rakismet.proxy_host = 'http://yourdomain.com/'
+    config.rakismet.proxy_port = '8080'

 Checking For Spam
 -----------------